 The first attempts to develop a meaningful welfare metric can be started bottom-up, i.e. regionally and locally.
-Within the Economy for the Common Good (ECG) movement, first steps have been taken in parts of Spain, including Guarromán and Salamanca; in Alto Adige in northern Italy; in the ECG municipality Kirchanschöring in Bavaria, in one district of the city of Münster; and in the region Wendland in Niedersachsen in northern Germany.
+Within the Economy for the Common Good (ECG) movement, first steps have been taken in parts of Spain, including Guarromán, Benifairó de Valldigna and Salamanca; in Alto Adige in northern Italy; in one district of the city of Münster as well as in the regions Baden Württemberg in southern and Wendland in northern Germany.
 The first published document is a thesis at the University of Salamanca on the "Índice del Bien Común" (Common Good Index).